Wissididom/Twitch-Discord-Clips-Webhook/README.md

 ### Step 2

 Copy `example.env` into `.env` and adjust it's values.
-Optionally you can also give the options inside `example.env` with the correct values as environment variables to the application.
+Optionally you can also provide the options inside `example.env` with the correct values as environment variables to the application.

 ### Step 3